 Future challenges in the environment of megacities.

-Adapting and adjusting to this expected evolution will challenge NATO forces to use their equipment, skills and determination in innovative and imaginative ways.
-In order to analyze and to best meet these challenges, NATO initiated the Urbanisation Project.
+Adapting and adjusting to this expected development will challenge NATO forces to use their equipment, skills and determination in innovative and imaginative ways.
+In order to analyse and to best meet these challenges, NATO initiated the Urbanisation Project.
 The basic objectives are to understand and outline the Urbanisation trend between now and 2035.
 A Conceptual Study was delivered to NATO Military Committee in March 2016.
 The development of the paper was supported by several research papers and validated by experiments and war games.

 The COE CSW supported to the entire process and contributed to the conceptual study development by providing Subject Matter Expertise on operational issues within Confined and Shallow Waters.
 In this context our future study on Prospective Operations in CSW has been observed to be extremely conducive.
 Notably, the COE CSW, in collaboration with the Combined Joint Operations from the Sea COE(CJOS COE), drafted a paper focusing on the maritime aspects of Urbanisation that has been attached to the Conceptual Study.
 A version of this document, releasable to the public, is called Role and Relevance of the Maritime Domain in an Urban-Centric Operational Environment and posted on this website.